2018-usfca-biol-422-fall/kailiedelacruz-04_HW_for_loops/README.md

 1. Fork this repository to your own GitHub account.
 2. Clone the fork of the repository to your laptop.
 3. Go into that directory from the command line.
 4. Write a bash script named `01_setup_project.sh` to create the following directory and file structure.
 You can use `curl -L http://npk.io/PUlBaY+ -o fasta_archive.zip` to get the raw data, which are a set of three fasta files compressed together.
 To unzip these files, you can use the `unzip` command.
-The syntax is `unzip fasta_archive.zip`.
+The syntax is `unzip fasta_archive.zip`, and you can check the other options for this command using the manual via `man unzip`.
+Use `q` to quit out of the manual.
 Windows (Ubuntu) users may have to first run `sudo apt install unzip` to install the `unzip` program.
 Once you have downloaded and unzipped the archive, you can delete it, so only the three uncompressed files remain.

 ```
    .